daniel-xyz/daniel-xyz/README.md

 I'm Daniel, a software developer living in Berlin and founder of [FoodQuest](https://food.quest)<br/>

 #### Some of my interests
-🌳 Go into nature & travel<br/>
+🚲 Go into nature & travel<br/>
-📚 Read and listen to audio books<br/>
+📚 Macro Economics, Tech, Neuroscience, Personal Development<br/>
-🤸‍♂️ Do sports outside even when it's cold<br/>
+🏋️‍♂️ Strength training & Pilates<br/>
 🎤 Pretend that I can sing<br/>
 🚀 Dream about my next project